Isn't there a printed book version of the Compendium?

 What's the difference between the LNP DOME THEATER COMPENDIUM and what's listed online?

 The LNP DOME THEATER COMPENDIUM is the biggie, the full Monty, the complete listing of all the theaters worldwide.
 It's a commercial product.
-There are more than 3900 listings.
+There are more than 4,000 locations.
 It features three index columns (Locations, People, and Projectors); the online listings provide only one, Locations.

 The LNP DOME THEATER COMPENDIUM ONLINE! is a subset — only those classic theaters who have licensed Loch Ness Productions shows, or have submitted update forms.
-There are more than 300 listings.
+There are fewer than 300 locations, though, as more theaters convert to fulldome.

 The LNP FULLDOME THEATER COMPENDIUM ONLINE! is also a subset — only those theaters with fulldome video capability.
-There are more than 1100 listings.
+There are more than 1,500 locations.

 The latter two include information about Loch Ness Productions shows that theaters have licensed; the commercial products do not.